 Parkinson’s Disease Laboratory

 The Parkinson Disease laboratory has research interest in all aspects of Parkinson’s Disease (PD).
-Current interests include:

-- Measurement of the motor symptoms of PD to assist in their management.
+- Measuring the motor symptoms of PD to assist in their management.
 The Parkinsons Kinetigraph (PKG) was developed in this lab and is now being used commercially around the world having received FDA clearance last year.
 Much of our research with the PKG relates to ongoing improvements and studies that arise because we can measure objectively.
 These include studies on sleep, impulse control disorders and markers for initiating and measuring the effects of advanced therapies.

 - Presymptomatic PD.
 We are using various measurements in studies to address whether PD can be detected early.
 The aim is to use early detection to better understand the causal mechanisms of disease and develop disease modifying therapies.